 Here are the classic “Before” and “After” pictures.

-I was convinced this photo was a guaranteed winner when viewed on the digital camera screen, Bit when I saw it blown up on the computer screen there was this unfortunate branch.
-Running directly behind the robin's beak where he has just snagged a berry, this is a major distraction.
-The line of this branch marred the composition that it essentially disqualified itself.
+I was convinced this photo was a guaranteed winner when viewed on the digital camera screen, but when blown up on the computer screen there is this unfortunate branch.
+Running directly behind the robin's beak where he has just snagged a berry, this branch is a major distraction, marring the composition so badly that it essentially disqualified itself.
 So I didn't submit it at all.
-For a digital imaging artist it was actually an easy fix, but the only alterations allowable for the Canadian Geographic contest were colour corrections and cropping.
+For a digital imaging artist it was actually an easy fix, but the only alterations allowable for the contest were colour corrections and cropping.

 Digital photography is very different from film photography.
 A big advantage of digital photography is the ability to take thousands of photographs and then delete the ones you don't want.
 This can be especially valuable when you're just learning.

-One important thing I've discovered is that it is usually best to reserve judgement on the photographs you've taken until you view your images on a computer screen.
-If your flash card has enough room I strongly recommend not deleting any images until you have seen them on a screen larger than your camera's.
+One important thing I've learned is that it is best to reserve judgement on the photographs you've taken until after viewing on a computer screen.
+If your memory card has room I recommend not deleting any images until you have seen them on a screen larger than your camera's.
 Because sometimes the photo on your camera's digital screen that you think is the cats' pyjamas actually turns out to be the dog's breakfast when you can get a good look at the details.
-ANd sometimes an unassuming photo that doesn't seem to be anything special when viewed on your little digital screen may surprise you with a wealth of information you didn't see when viewing it in the small format.
+And sometimes an unassuming photo that doesn't seem to be anything special when viewed on your little digital screen may surprise you with a wealth of information you couldn't see when viewing it in the small format.